bodhiresearchgroup/Emerging-Manager-Smart-Portfolio/README.md

 ## 2. Creating Manager groups
 After `populate_managers` and `perform_manager_stats_calculations`, `ManagerUniverse.py` starts by creating the highly correlated Manager groups (called clusters) in `populate_clusters`.

+## Downloading the code
+Working on the code using your local machine:
+1. Download and open GitHub desktop
+2. Clone this repository
+3. Click 'Open the project in your external editor' (e.g., VSCode)
+4. Set up a virtual environment for this project.
+5. Create your own branch and make all edits there.
+Don't push to main.

 ## Running UI
 How to run:
 1. Open terminal